 Most couples postponing their weddings due to the coronavirus pandemic will have to communicate changes to their guests immediately.
 This includes updating your wedding website, picking up the phone, starting a text chain, emailing all guests, and ensuring every loved one is informed.
 It's important to stay ahead of any changes, even if plans have yet to be solidified.

 "For the sake of timing, and to be as cost efficient as possible, you can send a simple email or create a digital announcement that is designed and customized to you," Meier notes.
 "It is okay to send out a notice even if you don't know your new date and time yet."

-Consider mailing a follow-up “change-the-date” notice as a reminder to loved ones after you’ve secured a postponed wedding date and location.
-“The key is to let your guests know that your wedding is on hold and you will communicate the changes as soon as you are able,” says stationer Alexa Pulitzer.
+Consider mailing a follow-up wedding postponement card (also known as a "change-the-date" card) notice as a reminder to loved ones after you've secured a postponed wedding date and location.
+"The key is to let your guests know that your wedding is on hold and you will communicate the changes as soon as you are able," says stationer Alexa Pulitzer.

-Suggested copy for both digital and print change-the-date notices if you have yet to secure an official postponement date:
+Suggested wording for both digital and print wedding postponement cards if you have yet to secure an official postponement date:

 Due to the current health emergency of COVID-19, the wedding of Christine Reynolds to Jack Smith will regrettably not take place on April 18th as originally planned.

 A new wedding date will be announced as soon as possible.
 We sincerely apologize for any inconvenience this may have caused.